tryton/goocalendar/doc/index.rst

    All other arguments are optional. *end* argument may be a datetime, all_day a boolean value.
-An event will be considered as all day event if no *end* argument is supplied. *text_color* and *bg_color* arguments are supposed to be color strings.
+An event will be considered as all day event if no *end* argument is supplied. *text_color* and *bg_color* arguments are supposed to be color strings. *editable* determines if the event can be modified.

 Instance attributes: